psychemedia/middle-english-romances/sir-orfeo.md

 " I have but asked of thee my due,
 And thou must needs requite me so."
-The king replied, " Aye, it is true ;
+The king replied, " Aye, it is true;
 Then take her by the hand and go.
-Joy have of her and never woe ! "
+Joy have of her and never woe! "
 He thanked him sweet, and by the hand
 He led his wife; thus Orfeo
 And Heurodis left fairy land.